DistributedWeb/dweb-dns-discovery/README.md

   ttl: someSeconds, // ttl for records in seconds. defaults to Infinity.
   limit: someLimit, // max number of records stored. defaults to 10000.
   multicast: true, // use multicast-dns. defaults to true.
-  domain: 'my-domain.com', // top-level domain to use for records. defaults to dns-discovery.local
+  domain: 'my-domain.com', // top-level domain to use for records. defaults to dweb-dns-discovery.local
   socket: someUdpSocket, // use this udp socket as the client socket
   loopback: false // discover yourself over multicast }